-- 7.1 An Anti-Doping Organization shall inform Participants or person to whom the Personal Information relates about the Processing of their Personal Information.
-This information shall include: - the identity of the Anti-Doping Organization collecting the Personal Information; - types of Personal Information that may be Processed; - the purposes for which the Personal Information may be used and how long it may be retained; - other potential recipients of the Personal Information, including Anti-Doping Organizations located in other countries where the Participant may compete, train or travel; - the possibility and circumstances under which Personal Information may, where permitted by applicable law, be publicly disclosed (such as the disclosure of test results and tribunal decisions); - the Participant's rights with respect to the Personal Information under this International Standard and the means to exercise those rights, including the procedure for submitting complaints pursuant to Article 11.5; and - any other information necessary to ensure that the handling of the Personal Information remains fair, such as information about regulatory authorities or bodies that oversee the Anti-Doping Organization's Processing of Personal Information. - 7.2.
-Anti-Doping Organizations shall communicate the above information to Participants or other persons prior to or at the time that they collect Personal Information from Participants or other persons, and Anti-Doping Organizations shall be responsive to the questions or concerns of Participants relating to the Processing of their Personal Information by the Anti-Doping Organization.
-Where Anti-Doping Organizations receive Personal Information from third parties Third Parties, and not directly from the Participant, they shall communicate the above information as soon as possible and without unnecessary delay, unless it previously has been furnished to the Participant or other person by other parties.
+7.1 An Anti-Doping Organization shall inform Participants or personPersons to whom the Personal Information relates about the Processing of their Personal Information.
+This information shall include:

+• the identity of the Anti-Doping Organization collecting the Personal Information;

+• types of Personal Information that may be Processed;

+the purposes for which the Personal Information may be used and how long it may be retained;

+• other potential recipients of the Personal Information, including Anti-Doping Organizations located in other countries where the Participant may compete, train or travel;

+• the possibility and circumstances under which Personal Information may, where permitted by applicable law, be publicly disclosed Publicly Disclosed (such as the disclosure of test results and tribunal decisions);

+• the Participant's rights with respect to the Personal Information under this International Standard and the means to exercise those rights, including the procedure for submitting complaints pursuant to Article 11.5; and

+• any other information necessary to ensure that the handlingProcessing of the Personal Information remains fair, such as information about regulatory authorities or bodies that oversee the Anti-Doping Organization's Processing of Personal Information.

+7.2.
+Anti-Doping Organizations shall communicate the above information to Participants or other persons prior to or at the time that they collect Personal Information from Participants or other persons Persons, and Anti-Doping Organizations shall be responsive to the questions or concerns of Participants relating to the Processing of their Personal Information by the Anti-Doping Organization.
+Where Anti-Doping Organizations receive Personal Information from Third Parties, and not directly from the Participant, they shall communicate the above information as soon as possible and without unnecessaryundue delay, unless it has previously has been furnished to the Participant or other person by other parties.
+Exceptionally, notice to the Participant or other Persons may be delayed or suspended where providing such notice might reasonably be considered to jeopardize an anti-doping investigation or otherwise undermine the integrity of the anti-doping process.
+In such cases, the justification for the delay must be appropriately documented and the information provided to the Participant or other Persons as soon as reasonably possible.

-[7.2 Comment: Anti-Doping Organizations should recognize that basic principles of fairness require that where a Participant's Personal Information is Processed in the anti-doping-context of Anti-Doping Activities, he or she should receive or have reasonable access to information that explains the purpose and procedures for the collection and processing of their Personal Information in simple terms.
+[7.2 Comment: Anti-Doping Organizations should recognize that basic principles of fairness require that where a Participant's Personal Information is Processed in the context of Anti-Doping Activities, he or she should receive or havereasonable access to information that explains in simple terms the purpose and procedures for the collection and processing of their Personal Information in simple terms.
 This International Standard aspires to ensure that Participants acquire a basic grasp of the roles and responsibilities performed by the different organizations involved in anti-doping in sport, as those relate to the Processing of Personal Information.
 Under no circumstances should Anti-Doping Organizations seek to mislead or misinform Participants in order to collect or use their Personal Information.